-If your loved one owned vacant land or an estate of great value, you may need to go through the probate process once they pass away.
+If your loved one owned property or an estate of great value, you may need to go through the probate process once they pass away.

 The probate process will differ depending on the state, but it’s often the only legal way to become the owner of real estate.

-Keep reading for more information about probate in real estate and how you can navigate it with these 8 things you must know.
+Keep reading for more information about probate in real estate and how you can navigate it.

 1. Probate is a legal process